SAP-samples/kyma-runtime-extension-samples/pi-scenario/README.md

-This sample demostrates how Process Integration and the Kyma runtime can interact with each other.
-Two samples are provided, one where Integration calls Kyma and one where Kyma calls Integration.
+This sample details two use cases; the first showing how a call originating from Process Integration can call the Kyma Runtime and the second showing how a call originating from Kyma can call Process Integration.

 ### Prerequistes